ga-dc/wdi5/w08/d02b_ajax/milk/lesson_plan.md

 ```

 *Re-demo jQuery AJAX GET.*
-I think the next thing we should do is define a constructor function that will hold all of our individual cards.
+I think the next thing we should do is define a constructor function that will hold all of our individual cards in `js/models/trillo.js`

 ```javascript
 var Trillo = function(){